Backpacking Gear List: Beginner, Intermediate & Ultralight

-When backpacking, most of your pack weight comes from your four largest pieces of gear: your backpack, tent, sleeping bag and sleeping pad.
+While backpacking, most of your pack weight comes from your four largest pieces of gear: your backpack, tent, sleeping bag, and sleeping pad.
 Sometimes referred to as "The Big 4," the weight and durability of these items has the ability to make or break your hike.

-GEAR:30's resident thru-hiker Bryden Bowley recommends his top picks for each item below, as well as the perfect hiking shoe, water filter, and stove system for your skill level.
+We recommend our top picks for each of these items below, as well as the perfect hiking shoe, water filter, and stove system for your skill level.

 When backpacking longer or more difficult trails, every pound counts.
 This kit edges into ultralight territory, ensuring you can hike as many miles as possible with a pack that's super light without sacrificing your comfort.